 There is value in reading a well-written book–whether you agree with its content or not.
 I believe there is an unspoken sentiment among many that it is a waste of time, or even dangerous, to read books by certain authors outside of one’s theological camp.
 It’s as though interacting with their ideas will pollute the doctrinal ecosystem.
 Quite the contrary, you and I need authors, pastors, and theologians we disagree with to avoid becoming monstrous ogres.

 Every author out there has at least one thing right that you have wrong.
 There is always benefit in reading a good author who uses compelling arguments, vibrant language, and passion.
 We ought to be able to enjoy a writer or speaker’s perspective regardless of whether we share their conclusions.
 Read authors who make compelling points, who challenge you to think, who force you to pray.
 Don’t let your library become a shrine to theological incest.
 Fill your shelves with authors from different stripes, backgrounds, and creeds.
+Even if you disagree, it will help you sympathize with others and sharpen your own perspectives.

 Remember that book reviews are reviews and not books.